 - You must have been living there for a minimum of two years.

-- Your application must be filed by September 1 with your county assessor.
+- You must file the application by September 1 with your county assessor.

 Arizona taxes for retirees can benefit from property tax credits.
 To apply, you need to meet the requirements: